 Child Care Resource and Referral agencies work to connect you with quality early learning programs, like child care and preschool, valuable local resources, and tips for choosing a child care facility.

 For assistance in finding quality child care, call the Colorado Shines Child Care Referral Line at Mile High United Way at 877-338-2273 (CARE).
 A trained referral specialist will help you locate programs specific to your needs.
+Or fill out the Colorado Shines Child Care Referral at Mile High United Way form.

-Colorado Shines allows you to look up child care facilities throughout Colorado.
-You can search for child care facilities by address, zip code, city, or provider name.
 You can also find detailed reports of each child care provider and request an email or in-person file review for up to five providers by calling 303-866-6029 or emailing cdec_pbfr@state.co.us.

 Colorado Child Care Assistance Program (CCCAP)